 Complications of peripheral neuropathy can include:

-- Burns and skin injuries.
+- Burns, skin injuries and wounds on the feet.
 You might not feel temperature changes or pain on parts of your body that are numb.

 - Infection.
 Your feet and other areas that lack sensation can become injured without your knowing.
 Check these areas regularly, wear close-toed, well-fitting shoes and treat minor injuries before they become infected, especially if you have diabetes.

 - Falls.
 Weakness and loss of sensation may be associated with lack of balance and falling.
 Installing handrails in the bathroom, using canes or walkers when needed, and ensuring that you are walking only in well-lit rooms can decrease fall risk.

 Manage underlying conditions

-The best way to prevent peripheral neuropathy is to manage medical conditions that put you at risk, such as diabetes, alcoholism or rheumatoid arthritis.
+The best way to prevent peripheral neuropathy is to manage medical conditions that put you at risk.

 Make healthy lifestyle choices